Prince Andrew should go to jail says Jeffrey Epstein abuser

 They danced at society hotspot Club Tramp, “and he sweats a lot and he smells funny,” she said, saying when she was in a car with Andrew she was told by Maxwell “that I have to do what I did for Jeffrey for Prince Andrew.”

-Ms Giuffre said they also had sex in New York and on Epstein’s Caribbean island where “there were a lot of younger girls with us.
+Ms Giuffre said she was also “trafficked” to Andrew in New York and on Epstein’s Caribbean island where “there were a lot of younger girls with us.
 I believe there were eight.”

-Asked by Brown if Andrew “spoke” to her during their encounters, Giuffre said she was not “acknowledged as being alive.”
+Asked by Brown if the senior royal “spoke” to her during their encounters, Giuffre said she was not “acknowledged as being alive.”

 “None of those human emotions were attached to me when I was trafficked to Prince Andrew.”